utlib/discover-archives/docs/policies/policy-on-users.md

    * Each archival institution administrator is responsible for creating and managing user groups for their institution

-   * Each archival institution administrator is responsible for placing their users in the correct user group
+   * Each archival institution administrator is responsible for placing their users in the correct user group. **As of AtoM version 2.10.x: do not add both a repository "editor" user group in addition to the "administrator" user group.
+Doing so will result in an error when logged in (see DA-2030 ticket for additional details).
+Use one or the other.**

    * Each user group will be named with InstitutionLabel Function - i.e. UTARMS Editor